-The type of bike you are servicing will also vary the servicing requirements, a fixie won’t take or need anywhere near as much work as a full 11 speed bike.
+The type of bike you own will also vary the bike servicing requirements.
+For example, a fixie won’t take or need anywhere near as much work as a full 11 speed bike.

-After a service, your bike should feel as good as new.
+After bike servicing, your bike should feel as good as new.
 The gears should change swiftly and smoothly.
 There shouldn’t be any ticking or sticking anywhere and it should roll along like it’s fresh out of the box.

 Most services include the following as standard